 Bone or No Bone?

 Ah, the eternal debate!
-When it comes to Sous Vide, the presence of bone can add flavor and slightly increase the cooking time, particularly for thicker cuts.
-The thermal conductivity of bone differs from that of meat, meaning that proteins near the bone may take longer to reach the target temperature.
+In Sous Vide, bone can add flavor and slightly increase the cooking time, particularly for thicker cuts.
+Bone’s thermal conductivity differs from that of meat, meaning that proteins near the bone may take longer to reach the target temperature.
 A safe bet is to add an extra 30 minutes for bone-in cuts.

 Sous Vide is more than just a cooking technique – it’s an ode to the beauty of chemistry, the precision of physics, and the art of gastronomy.
 So go forth, culinary virtuosos, and compose your symphonies with the finest ingredients, the best Sous Vide machines, and the treasure of time.